How many hours per day can I wear contact lenses?

 Do I need a prescription from a doctor to purchase prescription lenses?

 Yes you will need to know your correct prescription information in order to purchase the correct lenses.
-We do not require to see your prescription but you are responsible to ensure that you select the correct power for your eyes.
+We require to see your prescription but you are responsible to ensure that you select the correct power for your eyes as prescribed by your doctor or lens care professional.

 Can I wear makeup with my contact lenses?

-Yes, but try to avoid getting makeup on your contact lenses.
+Yes, but you need to avoid getting makeup on your contact lenses.
 Always insert your contact lenses before applying eye makeup and remove contact lenses before taking off eye makeup.
 If you have sensitive eyes, special makeup for use with contact lenses is available.
+Please speak to your doctor for the best solution for you.

 Is it safe to share contact lenses with others?

-No. Don’t share your contact lenses with anyone!
+No. Do not share your contact lenses with anyone!
 Contact lenses, even if worn for cosmetic reasons, are medical devices that must only be worn under the prescription, direction or supervision of an eye care professional.
 Serious eye health problems may occur as a result of sharing contact lenses.

 Who should NOT wear contact lenses?